NinjaRMM/ninjaone_automation_screening/step1/src/RUNME.md

 Implements an Python application to list the Windows Update History and to Check if the Windows Update is enabled.

-## Installation
+## Requirements

-Install Python 3.1.
+- Python 3.1

 I recommend install it from Windows Store.
-It is an one click installation :]
+It is a one click installation :]

 Useful links:
 - [Windows Store Python 3.10](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5)